haykh/heimdall-pulsar-imaging/README.md

 $ g++ --std=c++17 main.cpp io.cpp parameters.cpp algorithm.cpp -o main
 ```

+Physical parameters for the simulation as well as numerical details, image resolution etc can be specified after the compilation in the so-called `input` file.

 This will produce an executable `main`; you may now run it with:
 ```bash
 $ ./main -i input -o tmp/output
 ```

-Notice, that `-i` flag specifies the `input` file with the parameters, and `-o` flag specifies the output directory.
+Notice, that `-i` flag specifies the `input` file (which in fact can have any name) with the parameters, and `-o` flag specifies the output directory.
 The code will produce a series of `.dat` files in the specified output directory.
 These files contain the rows of `(a1, a2, intensity)`.

 ### Plotting
 To plot the results simply run: